 Clear, purge or destroy?

-The below figure from NIST 800-88 can assist organisations in making sanitisation decisions that correspond with the security categorisation of the sensitive information on the media.
-An organisation should base its decision process on the sensitivity of the information, rather than the media type.
-Once an organisation has decided what type of sanitisation is best, the media type should then influence the technique used to achieve the sanitisation goal.
+The below figure from NIST 800-88 can assist organizations in making sanitization decisions that correspond with the security categorization of the sensitive information on the media.
+An organization should base its decision process on the sensitivity of the information, rather than the media type.
+Once an organization has decided what type of sanitization is best, the media type should then influence the technique used to achieve the sanitization goal.

 NIST SP 800-88, Figure 4-1: Sanitization and Disposition Decision Flow “Information Sanitisation and Decision Making.”

-So, how can you repurpose business devices without increasing your organisation’s exposure to a security risk?
+So, how can you repurpose business devices without increasing your organization’s exposure to a security risk?

 Start by considering the following: